chiranji01/Cloud-Based-AI-Mood-Aware-Movie-Recommendation-System/README.md

 - Movie tags
 - Movie links

-Movie genres and tags are used as content features by the recommendation engine.
+Genres and tags are used by the recommendation engine, ratings support quality and popularity calculations, and movie links connect MovieLens movies with TMDb and IMDb.

-Rating data is used to evaluate movie quality and popularity.

-Movie-link data is used to connect MovieLens movies with external services such as **TMDb and IMDb**.

 [MovieLens Dataset – GroupLens Research](https://grouplens.org/datasets/movielens/)